weierophinney/zf-quickstart/README.md

 Notes
 -----

-This branch (features/zf2-di-compiler) tracks the master branch of the ZF2 repository (https://github.com/zendframework/zf2); at the time of release, it uses revision e76d957; if you are using something earlier or later, your results may vary.
+This branch (features/zf2-mvc-module) tracks the prototype/mvc-module branch of my own ZF2 repository (https://github.com/weierophinney/zf2); at the time of release, it uses revision 0c20e7c; if you are using something earlier or later, your results may vary.

-It provides a full version of the ZF2 MVC prototype, which utilizes dependency injection; this branch uses a hybrid definition strategy that combines "Builder", "Compiler", and "Runtime" in order to create and resolve dependency definitions.
+I've imported the Zf2Mvc module from that prototype into this repository.
+The repository also includes "site" and "Guestbook" modules; the former provides the home page and error pages, and the latter the actual "Guestbook" functionality of the QuickStart.

+As the prototype utilizes dependency injection, this is wired into the Bootstrap class.
+It uses the Runtime strategy only at this time; a later revision may switch to a compiled strategy for benchmarking purposes.

 You should symlink the ZF2 library into "library/Zend/" in order to run the quick start.